QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/agile-scrum/index.md

 * **Velocity**

 The velocity is the capacity of your team.
-This is not a value comparable with other teams/projects.
-This is the **sum of the complexity of the tasks your team took**.
+This is not a value comparable to other teams/projects.
+This is the **sum of the complexity of the tasks your team took on**.
 You should use it to not take too many stories <small>(both per person and per group)</small>.
 This value will converge after some iterations.
 You should usually keep a 10% margin <small>(meetings, technical debt, quality, etc.)</small>.

-You may use a **Burndown chart** (or the **Burnup chart**) to represent this graphically.
+You may use a **burn-down chart** (or a **burn-up chart**) to represent this graphically.
 </div></div>

 <hr class="sep-both">